mcmarius/ieee754-visualization/README.md

 ## Note from this fork (mcmarius)

-This fork combines contributions from two forks and adds visualization for half precision floating point numbers.
+This fork combines contributions from two forks, adds visualization for half precision floating point numbers and shows the rational representation.

 This version is available at https://mcmarius.github.io/ieee754-visualization/

-There are some minor glitches yet to be solved.
+There are some minor (known) glitches.

 ## Note from [another fork](https://github.com/nebgnahz/ieee754-visualization)